pierre-fromager/templateJs/README.md

 You can change settings in the server/config.js file.
 Once server started, you can figure out from shell what kind of resource is loaded by colors.
-On this point change colors settings in the server/colors.js file.
+On this point change colors settings in the server folder in colors and mimes js files.

 ## Dependencies